sdiehl/wiwinwlh/tutorial.md

 The best advice is profile and look for large uses of dictionary projection in tight loops and then specialize and inline in these places.

+Using the ``SPECIALISE INLINE`` pragma can unintentionally cause GHC to diverge if applied over a recursive function, it will try to specialize itself infinitely.

 IO/ST
 -----